-This is an excerpt from Hockey Drill Book 2nd Edition eBook, The by Dave Lee Chambers.
+This is an excerpt from Hockey Drill Book-2nd Edition, The.

 A typical practice should include work on skill development, team play, and conditioning.
 For younger players (under 10 years old), the team should focus more on the basic skills of skating, passing, shooting, and puck control, with less emphasis on team systems.
 Older players still work on fundamentals but should spend more time on game situations and team play than younger players do.
 Practices can include the following: